georgesmith025/myCode/README.md

 # myCode
-This repository contains a range of code across various languages I have used over the years through various stages of education
+This repository contains a range of code from various languages.
+It spans several years of my education and growth in skill and experience.